 Step-by-Step Guide to Canceling Your Life Insurance Policy

-Canceling a life insurance policy is usually straightforward, but the process can vary slightly depending on your insurer and policy type.
+Canceling a life insurance policy is typically straightforward, but the process may vary slightly depending on your insurer and the type of policy.
 Here’s how to do it:

-Some companies ask you to send back the original policy document.
+Some companies request that you return the original policy document.
 Check your policy terms to see if this applies.
-If you’ve lost the document, let your insurer know—they might have a workaround.
+If you’ve lost the document, let your insurer know—they might have a workaround. - Get Written Confirmation

 Once you’re sure the cancellation is complete, stop making premium payments.
 Don’t stop early, as this could cause your policy to lapse instead of being formally canceled, which might affect your records.